EN | ES

 These factors are crucial in determining whether you have a valid case.
 Right now is a unique time to substantiate a claim, even if your abuse happened decades ago.
 You do not have to suffer alone in silence.
 You can get justice to support your continued healing and prevent any future abuse by your abuser.

-What does the NY Child Victims Act mean for me if I’m a survivor?
+What Does the NY Child Victims Act Mean for Me if I’m a Survivor?

 The changes made by the Child Victims Act make it easier for New York survivors to seek justice and damages.
 No one can take away the pain you’ve endured from your abuse, but you can receive monetary compensation to help pay for therapy, psychiatric treatment, or medications to help you continue healing.